Mikey Wax: Career

 "You Lift Me Up" was played in the background during TBS's coverage of NCAA March Madness for the 2015–16 NCAA Division I men's basketball season.
 In 2016, Wax also released his new single "Helium."
 The song was featured in a Hollister Co. online commercial.

 In June, 2017, Wax released the single "Never Letting You Go.”
 In October, 2017, Wax released the single “Spaceman,” which was produced by Stash Konig.
 The song was featured in a Nike, Inc Swim ad.
-Wax also co-wrote LIIV's single "Bring You Back," in late 2017.

 On June 15, 2018, Wax released the single 'Big Little Life'.
 In an interview with All Access, Wax revealed that the song would be featured on the season finale of the television series Born This Way.
 On June 21, 2019, Wax released his single "Do You Believe Me."
 The song was featured in season 8 of Teen Mom.
 In August, 2019 pop singer Midlo released the single "Emotional," which was co-written by Wax.

 Wax's song "My Heart Knows Where To Go" was featured in the show Heartland in September 2019, and in one of the show's promos.
-On February, 2021, Wax's single "Helium" was featured in a commercial for hospitality sales for the 2022 FIFA World Cup in Qatar.
+In February 2021, Wax's single "Helium" was featured in a commercial for hospitality sales for the 2022 FIFA World Cup in Qatar.

 On May 13, 2021, Wax released the single 'Burn Out' under the new stage-name Middle Child, alongside producer Jacob Lee.

 Wax has performed on tour with artists such as Andy Grammer, Howie Day,Tyler Ward, Rachel Platten,Matt Wertz,Parachute, Ryan Cabrera, Tyler Hilton, Teddy Geiger, Jon McLaughlin, and Tony Lucca, among others.
 Wax has been known to play the piano and guitar simultaneously.